21 Computer Science (CS) CV Examples For 2025

 Outline career progression

-• As you continue developing technical solutions over time, it’s only natural to progress in your role and receive a promotion.
-Therefore, let employers know that you mean business by highlighting your impressive career progression.
+• As you continue to develop technical solutions over time, it’s only natural to progress in your role and receive a promotion.
+Therefore, let employers know that you are serious by highlighting your impressive career advancement.

-• Be smart and choose the reverse chronological resume format.
+• Be smart and choose the reverse chronological CV format.
 You’ll have your most recent experience at the top and oldest at the bottom.

 Computer Science Internship CV Example